grafana/Grafana-Alloy-for-Beginners/README.md

 ```
 config reloaded
 ```
-## Infrastructure O11y - collect, transform, and export logs and metrics
+## Infrastructure Observability - collect, transform, and export logs and metrics
 ### Section 1: Collect and transform logs from Alloy
 #### Objectives